-A: No. Unlike Passive Monitoring, Safe Queries do not continuously inspect the traffic sent between assets in the commercial environment — instead, they target and exchange communications with specific assets when needed.
+A: No. Unlike Passive Monitoring, Safe Queries do not continuously inspect the traffic sent between assets in the industrial environment — instead, they target and exchange communications with specific assets when needed.
 The deep visibility provided by this method reflects the point in time at which such communications are exchanged.

 For customers seeking continuous monitoring (such as to support threat detection, change management, and related use cases), we enable and encourage them to combine our Safe Queries, Claroty Edge, and/or other methods with our Passive Monitoring.
 This type of combination ensures full, real-time visibility and cybersecurity coverage without compromise.